CloudCannon/documentation/_i18n/internationalisation.md

 ---
 title: Internationalisation
 order: 2
+requirements:
+  build: Any
+  plan: Enterprise
+  hosting: CloudCannon
 ---

-Internationalisation is only available on CloudCannon Enterprise and sites hosted by CloudCannon.
-{: .info}

 CloudCannon Internationalisation allows you to serve your site in different languages based on the viewers browser settings.

-***
+---

-## Tagging content for translation
+### Tagging content for translation

 Firstly we must add a key to each element we want internationalised.
 To do this add a `data-i18n` attribute with a unique key.
 For example: